 “What on earth for, Mac?”

 “I’ve endangered you, Ronnie, mom, and dad by my police work.
-If I hadn’t stood up to dad years ago on my college and career choice, none of this would be happening.
+If I hadn’t stood up to dad years ago regarding my college and career choice, none of this would be happening.
 Instead, I’ve caused a psychotic criminal gang to seek revenge on the people I love, and I don’t know if I can stop it.”

 “Mac, you can’t blame yourself for any of this,” Anne said.
 “This house is a veritable fortress, with zoning easements allowing unscalable fencing, infra-red intrusion beams, and a mechanical gate.
 Why?
-Because we are always in peril of retaliation by clients and opponents were dissatisfied with their legal outcomes.
+Because we are always in peril of retaliation by clients and opponents dissatisfied with their legal outcomes.
 Danger and the Merrick family are old friends, Mac.”

-“Still, Mom, if it wasn’t for that fearless and clever woman we are calling the Angel, the Merrick family tonight would be just you and Ben.
-If I hadn’t been so obstinate my senior year in High School, none of this would have happenedobstinate in.”
+“Still, Mom, if it weren’t for that fearless and clever woman we call the Angel, the Merrick family tonight would be just you and Ben.
+None of this would have happened if I hadn’t been so obstinate in my senior year in high school.”

-“Mac,” Ben said, “our law firm seeks fair treatment for the guilty and exoneration for the innocent.
+“Mac,” Ronnie said, “our law firm seeks fair treatment for the guilty and exoneration for the innocent.
 You protect the people of Chicago from criminals preying upon them.
 We are both seeking justice?
 I am proud of your police work.
-Everyone in the family is, Mac.”
+Everyone in the family is.”

 “Including me, Mac,” John Merrick said as he turned to face his youngest son.

 “I’d like to address the college placement issues that caused discord between you and me ten years ago.
-I have some things to say, and I want you to listen attentively without interruption.
-I’d like your mother and Ben to hear this, too.
+I have some things to say, and I want you, your mother, Ronnie, and Ben to listen attentively without interruption.

 “Parents know that the only legacy they leave in this world that really lasts is the children they conceive and nurture.
-For in the grandchildren and future generations that follow, your parent’s essence is propagated forward, within that miracle called the human gene pools add their veryto humanity’sviair children, ,.
+Your parents add their very essence to humanity’s gene pool via their children, grandchildren, and future generations that follow.
 It’s the only thing that lasts.
-After hundreds of years, engraving on tombstones is worn away by the wind.
+After hundreds of years, the wind wears away the engraving on a tombstone.
 Any physical record of your presence on this earth eventually fades.
 But not the children.
-They are the record that survives, and it’s been that way since the dawn of mankind.
+They are the record that survives, and it’s been that way since the dawn of humanity.

 “Ten years ago, I forgot that simple wisdom.
 Somehow, I got into my head the self-centered notion that our law firm was my legacy.
-I assumed that my children would cement that legacy by going to law school, passing the Bar, and working in the firm.
-Eventually, they would take leadership positions, and our law firm would always have the Merrick stamp on it.
+I assumed my children would cement that legacy by attending law school, passing the Bar, and working in the firm.
+Eventually, they would take leadership positions, and our law firm would always have the Merrick stamp.

-“When you told us that you didn’t want to be a lawyer, I blew my stack.
+“I blew my stack when you told us you didn’t want to be a lawyer.
 I forced you to apply to Cornell, making you take a trip to tour the campus.
-I basically laid down an ultimatum: go to Cornell Law School, or I wouldn’t pay for any other college you selected.
+I laid down an ultimatum: go to Cornell Law School, or I wouldn’t pay for any other college you selected.
 You stopped arguing with me.
 I thought I had won and that all three of my children would follow in my footsteps.

 “But you had other aspirations.
-You knew that when you turned eighteen, shortly after high school graduation, Anne and I would give you a $15 million trust fund, just like we did for Ben and Ronnie.
-As soon as the money was transferred to an investment account set up by Ronnie’s new husband, Pete Fieldstone, you withdrew what you needed for St. Joseph’s University in Philadelphia and canceled your Cornell application.
+You knew that when you turned eighteen, Anne and I would give you a $15 million trust fund shortly after high school graduation, just like we did for Ben and Ronnie.
+As soon as we transferred the trust fund to an investment account set up by Ronnie’s new husband, Pete Fieldstone, you withdrew what you needed for St. Joseph’s University in Philadelphia and canceled your Cornell application.